 - Choose Allow to create the roles.

 You need an AWS Access Key and an AWS Secret Access Key.
 If you don’t have these, go to the IAM console to create a user and download the credentials.
 You can select the defaults for the region, application to use (Create new Application), and the platform version.
 In the todo app we shared, a platform version is already included.
 If you’re using your own Rails app, make sure you add Ruby 2.3 Puma.

 Elastic Beanstalk will create a Security Group, ELB, and Auto Scaling group for you.
-In 3 minutes your environment will be ready, so you can check the app with12eb open
+In 3 minutes your environment will be ready, so you can check the app with

 Pay attention to:

 The setup in todo application is a bit wrong for using in a real app.
 Todo app works even if we don’t set up a database because

 config/database.ymluses a sqlite3 database.
 The todo_production environment only has one EC2 instance so it’s fine for now.
 But if the Auto Scaling group creates a second EC2 instance, this new instance will have its own sqlite3 database which is not what you want.To use a central database, delete

 config/database.yml.
 We don’t need this file as we’ll be using DATABASE_URL.